Azure/azure-docs-sdk-java/docs-ref-conceptual/eclipse/azure-toolkit-for-eclipse-publish-as-docker-container.md

 The Azure Toolkit begins deploying your web app to Azure in a Docker container.

 ## Next steps
-For more information about the Azure Toolkits for Java IDEs, see the following resources:

-* [Azure Toolkit for Eclipse]
-  * [What's new in the Azure Toolkit for Eclipse]
-  * [Installing the Azure Toolkit for Eclipse]
-  * [Sign-in instructions for the Azure Toolkit for Eclipse]
-  * [Create a Hello World web app for Azure in Eclipse]
-* [Azure Toolkit for IntelliJ]
-  * [What's new in the Azure Toolkit for IntelliJ]
-  * [Installing the Azure Toolkit for IntelliJ]
-  * [Sign-in instructions for the Azure Toolkit for IntelliJ]
-  * [Create a Hello World web app for Azure in IntelliJ]

 For more information about using Azure with Java, see [Azure Java Developer Center] and [Java Tools for Visual Studio Team Services].